About

 University of Florida · Agricultural and Biological Engineering

-• Built distributed-ledger backends on Hyperledger Fabric (Go) with Node.js/Express service layers, delivering sub-5s trace queries across 8,000+ linked records.
+• Built a distributed-ledger backend on Hyperledger Fabric (Go) with a Node.js/Express REST API service layer, enabling real-time data lineage tracing across 8,000+ linked records with sub-5s latency.

-• Designed ingestion and verification pipelines using Airflow jobs, Kafka event streams, and Spark batch aggregations over file-level metadata.
+• Designed scalable event-driven ingestion pipelines using Airflow orchestration, Kafka event streams, and Spark batch aggregations on file-level metadata.

 Researcher